Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 </section>
 {% endhighlight %}

-Your code should now look like the code snippet below (some code omitted).
+Your code should now look like the following:

 {% highlight html %}
 ...